Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Source catalogs

-2SXPS contains the sources detected by the \swift\ X-ray Telescope (XRT) in the 0.3-10 keV energy range.
-The X-ray flux is calculated using the measured count rate and one of the following three methods: 1) a fixed spectrum with a power-law with $\Gamma$=1.7 and $N_H$ is `GalacticNH', 2) absorbed power-law spectral values derived from the hardness ratios, and 3) absorbed power-law spectral values taken from a fit to a custom-built spectrum (see \footnote{\href{https://www.swift.ac.uk/2SXPS/docs.php\#sources\_flux}{https://www.swift.ac.uk/2SXPS/docs.php\#sources\_flux}} and \citealt{Evans20}).
-We follow the flux measurements preference built into the catalog where the order is 3, 2, and 1.
-If the flux comes from method 2 or 3, we choose the unabsorbed flux.
+The 2SXPS catalog contains the sources detected by the \swift\ XRT in the 0.3-10 keV energy range.
+The X-ray flux is calculated using the measured count rate and one of the following three methods: (a) a fixed spectrum with a power law with $\Gamma$=1.7 and $N_H$ is ``GalacticNH,'' (b) absorbed power-law spectral values derived from the hardness ratios, and (c) absorbed power-law spectral values taken from a fit to a custom-built spectrum (see \footnote{\href{https://www.swift.ac.uk/2SXPS/docs.php\#sources\_flux}{https://www.swift.ac.uk/2SXPS/docs.php\#sources\_flux}} and \citealt{Evans20}).
+We follow the flux measurements preference built into the catalog where the order is c, b, and a.
+If the flux comes from method b or c, we chose the unabsorbed flux.

-The UVOTSSC catalogue was compiled from 23,059 \swift\ datasets taken within the first five years of observations with the \swift\ UVOT (from the beginning of the mission in 2005 until 2010 October 1st) and uses the UVW1 ($\lambda_{\mathrm{eff}}$ = 1928 \AA), UVM1 ($\lambda_{\mathrm{eff}}$ = 2246 \AA), UVW2 ($\lambda_{\mathrm{eff}}$ = 2600 \AA), U ($\lambda_{\mathrm{eff}}$ = 3465 \AA), B ($\lambda_{\mathrm{eff}}$ = 4392 \AA), and V ($\lambda_{\mathrm{eff}}$ = 5468 \AA) filters.
+The UVOTSSC catalog was compiled from 23,059 \swift\ data sets taken within the first five years of observations with the \swift\ UVOT (from the beginning of the mission in 2005 until 2010 October 1) and uses the UVW1 ($\lambda_{\mathrm{eff}}$ = 1928 \AA), UVM1 ($\lambda_{\mathrm{eff}}$ = 2246 \AA), UVW2 ($\lambda_{\mathrm{eff}}$ = 2600 \AA), U ($\lambda_{\mathrm{eff}}$ = 3465 \AA), B ($\lambda_{\mathrm{eff}}$ = 4392 \AA), and V ($\lambda_{\mathrm{eff}}$ = 5468 \AA) filters.
 We note that it is possible to have several UV observations of the UV source associated with a single X-ray source.
-In the \swift-XRT Point Source catalog, the entries are created by stacking observations at the source location, thus we did not require simultaneity of the X-ray and UV observations as with the \xmmcat.
+In the 2SXPS catalog, the entries are created by stacking observations at the source location, and thus we did not require simultaneity of the X-ray and UV observations as with the \xmmcat.